hacs/documentation/source/docs/use/repositories/type/appdaemon.md

 AppDaemon apps are apps for [AppDaemon](https://appdaemon.readthedocs.io/en/stable/).

-!!! abscract "Not enabled by default"
+!!! abstract "Not enabled by default"
     By default, AppDaemon apps are **not** visible in HACS because they are used only by a small subset of users.
 To see them, you need to enable discovery in the configuration options.